 If you are looking to just visit Botanical Beach, the hike is 1 km one-way.
 Hiking the loop will only add .5 km but if you are short on time we would recommend Botanical Beach as the most interesting area.

-Botany Bay tends to be quieter and more secluded, with a tiny, rocky beach.
-The Botany Bay beach tends to be quieter than the Botanical beach.
+Botany Bay tends to be quieter and more secluded than Botanical Beach, with its own tiny, rocky beach.
 It features a pretty photogenic island at high tide (or rocky peninsula at low tide) and a long stretch of geologically interesting rock formations.

 Or at least we assume they are geologically interesting, we don’t know anything about geology, but they look pretty unique and probably would be exciting if we knew their whole millions-of-years-old backstory.
 Our research tells us most of this rock is “sharp slate”.
 Do what you will with that information.